 What else to look for in a body cream.

-Using a body cream is good opportunity to nourish your skin with other supportive ingredients at the same time.
-Here are some beneficial additives to look for in a body cream.
+Applying any sort of lotion is good opportunity to nourish your skin with other supportive ingredients at the same time.
+Here are some beneficial additives to look for.

 AHA’s or BHA’s.
 Alpha hydroxy acids or beta hydroxy acids are food-derived acids that break down dead skin cells so the soft, healthy skin waiting underneath can shine through.
 These are the main ingredients in most chemical peels.
 Our ancestors have been using food-derived chemical peels for thousands of years.